Why Study Political Science?

 Advising

-The Department of Political Science has two academic advisors and one career advisor who are available to meet with you to offer guidance on:
+The Department of Political Science has academic advisors who are available to meet with you to offer guidance on:

 - Course selection